anuradhawick/LRBinner/README.md

 ### Parameters

 Our manuscript presents results with `-k 3` i.e. using 3-mers.
+Use `-k 4` for tetramer based binning.
-Internal parameters are not yet set for other `-k` choices.
+Internal parameters are not yet set for `-k 5` choice.
 We are working on that. :smile:

 ### Available LRBinner Commands